The Five Secrets to Helping Students Ace Midterm Exams

 • Television

-Executive Functioning Coaching4) Utilizing memory strategies: Memory strategies help learners organize information before they store content in long term memory and quickly retrieve the needed information upon command.
-If you would like to read about memory strategies and download a handout, come on over to my blog post: 12 Memory Strategies That Maximize Learning
+Banner for an executive functioning coaching course showing students of different ages studying and writing, promoting study strategies, planning, and learning support.4) Utilizing memory strategies: Memory strategies help learners organize information before they store it in long-term memory and quickly retrieve the needed information upon command.
+If you would like to read about memory strategies and download a handout, come on over to my blog post: 12 Memory Strategies That Maximize Learning.

 5) Preparing the mind and body: Stress and lack of sleep can all wreak havoc on the brain’s ability to recall information.
-As a result, manage your stress through breathing exercises and mindfulness based approaches before exam days.
-Alos, make sure to:
+As a result, manage your stress through breathing exercises and mindfulness-based approaches before exam days.
+Also, make sure to:

-• Eat a healthy meal and avoid sugar and processed foods the day of the exam can assure that your attentionals skills and stamina are optimized.
+• Eating a healthy meal and avoiding sugar and processed foods the day of the exam can assure that your attentional skills and stamina are optimized.

 I hope you found this blog helpful.